rwatson724/SAS-Graphs-Clinical-Trials-Example/Program/Chapter 5/README.md

-Data for Chapter 3 is found in the Data/ADaM and Data/TFLDATA folders.
+Data for Chapter 5 is found in the Data/ADaM and Data/TFLDATA folders.
 It uses the following data sets:

-		Data/ADaM: ADTTEEF
+		Data/ADaM: ADTTEEFF
 		Data/TFLDATA: HAZARDRATIOS_SUBGROUP_ALL_N.